academic-resources/odin/how_does_the_web_work.md

 ### ** Intro :
 >
 Before you can understand how to program the web, you need a more rigorous understanding of the web itself than you likely have now.
-These concepts provide a more holistic understanding of the ecosystem in which you will be working and will enable you to talk intelligently with other developers about your work.**
+These concepts provide a more holistic understanding of the ecosystem in which you will be working and will enable you to talk intelligently with other developers about your work :**

 ---